lkumle/onlineVRtoolbox_tutorials/docs/encryption/decryption.md

 To use the decryption script, follow these steps:

 1. Provide the **encryption key**.
-This must be the same values used for encryption.
+This must be the same key used for encryption.
 2. Specify the **filepath** to the folder containing the encrypted files.
 You also need to specify the filepath for the folder where you want the decrypted files to be saved.

 ![](../../assets/images/decryption1.png)